 Warning!
-I’m not going to be talking about those plant proteins that are all the fashion these days but instead about ENTOMO protein (insect protein), and more specifically about mealworm protein.
+I’m not going to be talking about those plant proteins that are all the fashion these days but instead about insect protein, and more specifically about mealworm protein.
 What?
 Creepy crawlies?
 No, not for me.
 I don’t like them, and I certainly don’t want to eat any.
 Yuk!

 Sound like you?
 In Quebec, for the vast majority of people, this is their immediate reaction.
 Culturally speaking, we’re not in the habit of eating insects, even though this type of food is not only good for us, it’s also good for the planet.

 Did you know that there are more than 2,000 different insect species consumed by over 2.5 billion people around the world?

 However, entomology (the scientific study of insects) is marginal in Quebec.
 We don’t instinctively think of putting mealworm protein on our plates.

 In my book Bye-bye sucre raffiné, bonjour purée de dattes published in 2018, I included a few recipes (3 or 4) in which I’d increased the amount of protein by adding a bit of insect powder.
 Although the cookbook has sold more than 80,000 copies in Quebec, I came to realize that most people just aren’t quite ready for it.
 And yet…

 The nutritional value of mealworm powder is second to none: protein, iron, fibre, omegas, amino acids, etc. What we have here is an alternative protein for the future.
 What’s more, for those who still aren’t convinced, it’s a cost-effective and environmentally friendly agri-food solution that helps reduce pollution.
 The list of benefits are endless.
 (For all the details)